marcguery/varif/README.md

        --out-filename filtered-variants
    ```

-4. Save variants falling in a gene and differentially present in lineages (at least one true reference in a parent and a true variant in an offspring and inversely) only if there are at least 80% of non missing genotypes in both groups.
+4. Save variants falling in a gene and differentially distributed in lineages (at least one true reference in a parent and a true variant in an offspring and inversely) only if there are at least 80% of non missing genotypes in both groups.

    ```bash
    varif -vcf my_vcf.vcf -gff my_gff.gff -fasta my_fasta.fasta \